 The average SIM score across the sector rose from 82.5 out of 100 in 2015-16 to 83.7 in 2016-17.
 Portsmouth Water topped the table again this year, albeit with a lower score than its 90 achieved last time.
 Wessex Water is once again the highest performing water and sewerage company, narrowly finishing above Northumbrian which climbed five places from 8th last year.
 Thames Water is bottom of the table this year, replacing Southern Water.
 The three companies in the bottom three this year are the same three as last year (albeit in a different order).

 We are pleased to see an increase in companies’ average SIM score as this suggests that the industry as a whole is improving its customer service although we are disappointed to an increase in the number of unwanted contacts.
 We want to see companies doing better as we know that customers’ expectations are constantly rising, and that they expect the same levels of customer service they receive elsewhere.

-The survey report shows the results of four customer satisfaction surveys conducted across 2015-16.
+The annual SIM survey report shows the results of four customer satisfaction surveys conducted across 2016-17.
 The survey asks customers how satisfied they are with their water company’s handling of queries and resolving issues.
 We use an independent company to conduct the customer surveys.

 Companies report the number of complaints they receive to the Consumer Council for Water.

 The report shows that some companies are doing better than others at reducing the number of complaints they receive.
-We expect good customer service from all companies, both in reducing complaints and in increasing customer satisfaction, and so our service incentive mechanism rewards companies who provide good customer service, and penalises those that don’t.
+Whilst the number of written complaints has fallen since last year, the number of unwanted contacts has risen and now stands at 2.2 million.
+We expect good customer service from all companies, in reducing complaints and increasing customer satisfaction, and so the SIM rewards companies who provide good customer service, and penalises those that do not.